hhxsv5/laravel-s/README.md

     - Under Swoole Server, All singleton instances will be held in memory, different lifetime from FPM, request start=>instantiate instance=>request end=>do not recycle singleton instance.
 So need developer to maintain status of singleton instances in ervery request.

+    - If Session/Authentication/JWT is used in your project, please uncomment the `cleaners` in `laravels.php` as appropriate.

     - Common solutions:

         1. Write a `XxxCleaner` class to clean up the singleton object state.
 This class implements the interface `Hhxsv5\LaravelS\Illuminate\Cleaners\CleanerInterface` and then registers it in `cleaners` of `laravels.php`.